GRE Score Percentiles 2026: What's a Good Score for Grad School?

 ScorePercentileInterpretation

-Because many international test-takers have strong math backgrounds, a perfect 170 Quant is only the 96th percentile—not 99%.
-For competitive STEM PhD programs, you essentially need a perfect quant score to stand out.
+Because so many test-takers (especially international STEM applicants) have strong math backgrounds, a perfect 170 Quant is only the 91st percentile—not 99%—and even a 160 Quant now sits at just the 50th percentile.
+These Quant percentiles have crept down year over year as the test-taker pool gets quantitatively stronger.
+For competitive STEM PhD programs, you essentially need a near-perfect quant score to stand out.

 Analytical Writing Percentiles